Aereo, 'bleeding to death,' seeks emergency court help

 Aereo’s future became imperiled when the Supreme Court ruled on June 25 that the company had infringed broadcasters’ copyrights by capturing live and recorded programs through antennas and transmitting them to subscribers who paid $8 to $12 a month.

-The decision was a victory for broadcasters including CBS Corp, Comcast Corp’s NBC, Walt Disney Co’s ABC and Twenty-First Century Fox Inc’s Fox, which Aereo did not pay for programing.
+The decision was a victory for broadcasters including CBS Corp, Comcast Corp’s NBC, Walt Disney Co’s ABC and Twenty-First Century Fox Inc’s Fox, which Aereo did not pay for programming.

 On June 28, Aereo suspended its streaming service.
 It suffered another setback on July 16 when the U.S. Copyright Office said it did not agree that Aereo qualified automatically for a license available to cable systems, but would hold off on a decision until courts could address the company’s status.